Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: The decomposition space of intervals

 We put

-$\mathcal U \to \Delta$ is the {\em Cartesian fibration of subdivided intervals}: the objects of $\mathcal U$ are the wide interval maps $\Delta[k] \onto A$, which we think of as subdivided intervals.
+$\mathcal U \to \simplexcategory$ is the {\em Cartesian fibration of subdivided intervals}: the objects of $\mathcal U$ are the stretched interval maps $\Delta[k] \to A$, which we think of as subdivided intervals.
 The arrows are commutative squares

-where the downwards maps are wide, and the rightwards maps are in $\Delta$ and in $\cDecomp$, respectively.
+where the downwards maps are stretched, and the rightwards maps are in $\simplexcategory$ and in $\cDecomp$, respectively.
 (These cannot be realised in the world of $\Xi\op$-spaces, and the necessity of having them was the whole motivation for constructing $\Int$.)
 By \ref{ArED}, the cartesian maps are squares

-Hence, cartesian lift are performed by precomposing and then coreflecting (i.e.~wide-cULF factorising and keeping only the wide part).
+Hence, cartesian lifts are performed by precomposing and then coreflecting (i.e.~stretched-\culf factorising and keeping only the stretched part).
 For a fixed domain $\Delta[k]$, we have (in virtue of Proposition~\ref{aInt-faithful})

 \end{blanko}